-Our mission is to educate our students in the wholeness of mind, body and spirit through the teachings of Jesus Christ as proclaimed by the Catholic Church by placing Him at the centre of their lives.
+Our mission is to educate our pupils in the wholeness of mind, body and spirit through the teachings of Jesus Christ as proclaimed by the Catholic Church by placing Him at the centre of their lives.
 We encourage pupils to cultivate Christian virtue and an appropriate sense of social responsibility.
 We support the spiritual and mental well-being of all our community on a daily basis.

 St John Henry Newman Catholic School – Governors’ Strategic Vision 2018-2023

-This text sets out our aspirations for Newman Catholic School and provides a description of the school we would like to see evolve as the manifestation of our ambitions.
+This text sets out our aspirations for St John Henry Newman Catholic School and provides a description of the school we would like to see evolve as the manifestation of our ambitions.

 Each year’s School Improvement Plan will take us closer to achieving these goals and will represent the practical steps required to deliver this vision.

 We will develop a school which is characterised by:

 - Christian values, where Catholic teaching is at the centre of every aspect of school life, and kindness and compassion are qualities which are shared by the whole school community